Llibert Mendez de Vigo

 The Flag as a Tablecloth: Food Practices of the New Spanish Immigrant Community in Edinburgh

 My research focuses on the intersection of food practices, class identity and the migrant experience.
-Operating within Pierre Bourdieu’s framework, I aim to uncover the ways in which migrants understand and negotiate their class identities by cultural means, focusing on food related practices.
-I investigate the newest wave of Spanish migrants in Edinburgh, as part of a highly skilled migration resultant of 2007 global economic downturn.
+Operating within Pierre Bourdieu’s framework, I aim to uncover the ways in which high skilled, intra-European migrants understand and negotiate their pre and post migration class identities by cultural means, focusing on food related practices.
+My research focuses on the newest wave of Spanish migrants in Edinburgh, as part of the migrant wave resultant of 2007 global economic downturn.

 Dr Isabelle Darmon (School of Social and Political Science)